euzun/justitia/README.md

 Where:

 * `EMB_DIR:` Path to the embeddings directory.
-An embedding array source is included in the repo (`lfw_clean_embeddings.p` a FaceNet embedding arrays of samples from `Labeled Faces in the Wild` dataset).
+An embedding array source, extracted with FaceNet, is included in the repo (`lfw_clean_embeddings.p` belongs to 50 people from `Labeled Faces in the Wild` dataset).
 * `ENR_ID:` Index of the enrollment person (embedding label).
 * `QUE_ID:` Index of the query person (embedding label).
 * `LSH_BIT_LEN:` Length of LSH in bits.